 The first chapter deals with the development of the banking sector.
 Making use of appropriate assumptions, a banking policy is developed in the second chapter.
 The design of bank services (ch.
 3) and the adequate marketing plan (ch.
 4) are then built on this framework.
 The operational business of banks must be guided by appropriate risk and earnings management (ch.
 5 and 6), which are part of the overall (global) bank management (ch.
 7).
 Chapter eight, at last, deals with the requirements and demands of bank supervision as they have significant impact on a bank's corporate policy.

-- A script is disseminated chapterwise within the lecture. - Hartmann-Wendels, Thomas; Pfingsten, Andreas; Weber, Martin; 2000, Bankbetriebslehre, 2.
-Auflage, Springer
+- · A script is disseminated chapter by chapter during the course of the lecture. - · Hartmann-Wendels, Thomas; Pfingsten, Andreas; Weber, Martin; 2000, Bankbetriebslehre, 6th edition, Springer

 Course: Industrial Property and Copyright Law [24070]